 First released back in 2004, Google's Gmail has become the market leader in free email services with more than a billion users across the globe.

 Gmail's stripped-back web interface is a highlight.
-Most of the screen is devoted to your inbox, with a minimum of toolbar and other clutter.
+Most of the screen is devoted to your inbox, with a minimum of the toolbar and other clutter.
 Messages are neatly organized via conversations for easier viewing, and you can read and reply to emails with ease, even as a first-time user.

 There's plenty of power here.
 Dynamic mail makes Gmail more interactive, with the ability to take action directly from within the email, like filling out a questionnaire or responding to a Google Docs comment.
-Messages can be automatically filtered into tabbed categories like Primary, Social and Promotions, helping you to focus on the content you need.
-Leading-edge spam blocking keeps your inbox free of junk, you can manage other accounts from the same interface (Outlook, Yahoo, any other IMAP or POP email), and there's 15GB storage for your inbox, Drive and photos.
+Messages can be automatically filtered into tabbed categories like Primary, Social, and Promotions, helping you to focus on the content you need.
+Leading-edge spam blocking keeps your inbox free of junk, you can manage other accounts from the same interface (Outlook, Yahoo, any other IMAP or POP email), and there's 15GB storage for your inbox, Drive, and photos.

 You can also access Gmail offline, although you'll need Google Chrome for that to work.
 Furthermore, there is a neat snooze feature that allows you to, well, snooze an email for a specified amount of time (it also automatically labels that email as important).

-Google makes a paid business-oriented version of Gmail available in the shape of its G Suite product.
+Google also offers a paid business version of Gmail available in the shape of its Google Workspace (formerly G Suite) product.

 This more professional product drops the ads and allows using a custom email address on your domain (firstname.lastname@example.org).
-Business-oriented migration tools can import mail from Outlook, Exchange, Lotus and more.
-Storage space doubles to 30GB on the Basic plan, and you get unlimited group email addresses, 99.9% guaranteed uptime and 24/7 support.
+Business-oriented migration tools can import mail from Outlook, Exchange, Lotus, and more.
+Storage space doubles to 30GB on the Basic plan, and you get unlimited group email addresses, 99.9% guaranteed uptime, and 24/7 support.

-G Suite is Google's answer to Microsoft Office, so of course you also get apps for working with documents, spreadsheets and presentations.
+Google Workspace is Google's answer to Microsoft 365, so of course, you also get apps for working with documents, spreadsheets, and presentations.
 Shared calendars keep you better organized, there's video and voice conferencing for online meetings, and again, there’s 24/7 support to keep your system running smoothly.

 While Outlook is a stalwart of the business world, Microsoft has long realized that it is overkill for many home users, so there’s a lightweight email client built into Windows.
 Way back when, this client was Outlook Express, but it has since evolved and in the latest version of Microsoft’s desktop operating system, it’s known as Mail and Calendar.